Freelancers already know the benefits of remote work.

 The Average Price of a 1-Bedroom Apartment: $950

 What Living Here is Like: The Wasatch Mountains offer Utah's residents a backyard with five national parks, many public parks, and the best ski resorts in the world.
 Recreation meets a thriving downtown nightlife here, and more developments and condos are going up in the area.

 Why It's Perfect for Freelancers: With fantastic views, excellent restaurants, and easy-to-find jobs, Salt Lake City is a friendly city you can call home.
 There are a free light rail system and high-speed train you can take to get to meetings, and you can find plenty of jobs hiring freelancers here.

 The Average Price of a 1-Bedroom Apartment: $650

 What Living Here is Like: Beautiful landscape and hiking trails surround the town, offering natural pine forests and ferns in the middle of the desert.
-Mexican food is widely available and spicy, and there are lakes and mountains a few shorts hours drive away.
+Mexican food is widely available and spicy.
+Plus, there are lakes and mountains a few short hours away.
 Tucson weather is hot (often upwards of 100 degrees F in summer) and it rarely rains.
 You probably won't need a coat during the day in winter, but nights drop drastically.

 Why It's Perfect for Freelancers: If your business focuses on the tech or art niche, there are plenty of prominent industry companies hiring in Tucson.
-Plus, this place has low housing and health insurance costs, and although there are many more self-employed people in nearby Scottsdale, Arizona, you can find plenty of work.
+Plus, they have low housing and health insurance costs.
+Although there are many more self-employed people in nearby Scottsdale, you can find plenty of work.
 Arizona also has low-income tax rates, and the Freelancers Union Spark network here allows you to meet other freelancers and network.